majumdartanmay/NettyExamples/Readme.md

 ### Networking in Java

-Earlier networking in java meant dealing directlly with the C socket libraries
+Earlier networking in java meant dealing directlly with the C socket libraries.
+Look up the example at [BeforeNettyExample](/BeforeNettyExample) to understand what I mean.